Fair-GPTQ: Bias-Aware Quantization for Large Language Models: Fair-GPTQ: Bias-Aware Quantization

 \subsection{Quantization with Bias Awareness}

-To make the quantization step sensitive to potential stereotypes, we introduce a \emph{bias penalty} that measures how much the quantized model changes the representation gap between the stereotyped ($\mX_{0}$) and anti‑stereotyped ($\mX_{1}$) inputs.
-Formally, this can be restated as:
+To make the quantization step sensitive to potential stereotypes, we introduce a \emph{bias penalty} that measures how much the quantized model changes the representation gap between the stereotyped ($\mX_{0}$) and anti‑stereotyped ($\mX_{1}$) inputs.\footnote{In the experimental section, these inputs are referred to as calibration data.}